|

 Instructions

-While holding the syringe at a 45º angle, slowly pour sparkling
+syringe at a 45º angle, slowly pour sparkling water (or a

 Withdraw the plunger and notice the gas coming out of the solution.
 Tapping the solution will cause more bubbles to leave the solution.
 After most of the gas has been driven out of the solution, you are ready to measure the relative amounts of carbon dioxide and liquid.
 If the plunger is free-moving (does not stick), pull the plunger outward to create a negative pressure and then release it.
 It should return to an equilibrium position where the internal pressure and external pressure are similar.
 Read the volumes.
 If the plunger sticks and moves in increments, proceed as follows: 1.
 Read the volume of liquid present, 2.
 Hold the plunger outward so that the contents are under reduced pressure and remove the syringe cap under water (this assures that the internal and external pressures are the same); 3.
 Read the volume of gas in the syringe.